upstream-se/guidebook-draft/docs/motivation/scope-and-non-goals.md

 ## Not a methodological prescription

-This motivation does not prescribe specific tools, frameworks, or lifecycle models.

-It does not define:
+Upstream Software Engineering is not proposed as:

 - a development methodology,
 - a project management framework,
 - an architectural modeling notation,
 - or a compliance standard.

-Those design choices belong to the constructive part of the discipline.

-At the motivational level, the objective is conceptual clarification:
+It does not compete with Scrum, SAFe, PMBOK, TOGAF, COBIT, or similar families of approaches at the level of lifecycle design, delivery structure, or organizational control.

-to make explicit what must be treated as governable if long-lived system intent is to remain coherent across time.
+Rather than prescribing how software should be developed, funded, or documented, Upstream Software Engineering specifies what must be treated as governable if long-lived system intent is to remain coherent across time.

+Its concern is not the orchestration of work, the authorization of initiatives, or the selection of modeling techniques.
+Its concern is the epistemic stewardship of purpose, assumptions, commitments, and their traceable relationship to evolving structure.

+In this sense, it defines a locus of governance that can coexist with, complement, and constrain existing approaches — without replacing them.

 ## Relationship to existing disciplines